DandyLyons/DandyLyons.github.io/content/About/Dream. Build. Ship!.md

 ### Ship!
 In software and product development we like to use the word *ship*[^1], which means to release something to the public.
 Whatever project you're working on, at some point it needs to get out there and interact with the world in some way.
 Otherwise, what is the point?
 If you made something worth making, then you should place that thing in whatever context that it can be the best that it can be.

-# Footnotes

-[^1]: It comes from the days when releasing software meant literally printing it out onto physical floppy disks and *shipping* it to the stores.